strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Membership Levels > Edit).

 == Changelog ==
+= 1.2.9 =
+* Hooking into scheduled_subscription_end_of_prepaid_term to cancel PMPro memberships for manually renewing WooCommerce Subscriptions when they hit expiration.

 = 1.2.8 =
 * Using current_time('timestamp') in a couple strtotime calls.
 * Added links to docs and support in the "plugin row meta".